Intermesh/groupoffice-docs/developer/building-a-goui-module.rst

 Style overrides should be created in the ``style/style.scss`` or ``style/style.css`` file.

-By convention, a Group-Office module has at least the following files:
+By convention, a GroupOffice module has at least the following files:

 1. ``Index.ts``: in which the module is registered and routing is handled.
 It should also check whether the user has the right permissions for the module.
 2. ``Main.ts``: This is the main screen for the module.
 It is commonly divided in one to three columns, a filter panel, a list of entities and entity details.